-- (i) Upon receipt of a request for additional information by the AFL under Section 5.2(a)(ii)(B), the Applicant must provide such requested information to the AFL as soon as practicable for assessment. - (ii) Following its assessment of the information provided, the AFL may grant Accreditation to the Applicant at its absolute discretion. - (iii) If the information (including any National Police Check) provided discloses that the Applicant has been convicted of, or is charged with, a Serious Criminal Offence that Applicant will not be granted Accreditation. - (iv) A decision by the AFL under this Section 5.2(b) will be notified to the Applicant confidentially and as soon as reasonably practicable.
+- Upon receipt of a request for additional information by the AFL under Section 5.2(a)(ii)(B), the Applicant must provide such requested information to the AFL as soon as practicable for assessment. - (ii) Following its assessment of the information provided, the AFL may revoke or confirm the Applicant's Accreditation at its absolute discretion. - (iii) If the information (including any National Police Check) provided discloses that the Applicant has been convicted of, or is charged with, a Serious Criminal Offence, that Applicant's Accreditation may be revoked. - (iv) A decision by the AFL under this Section 5.2(b) will be notified to the Applicant confidentially and as soon as reasonably practicable.